Accounting forms the core of businesses large and small. Its broader implications extend to government policy and international relations.

 Each year, accounting students work on behalf of the IRS to serve the Lane County community in helping prepare tax returns as part of the Volunteer Income Tax Assistance (VITA) program.

 Student members of UO’s Beta Alpha Psi accounting honor society are specially trained in tax preparation and offer their services free of charge.
 The VITA team processes many types of returns, but is particularly well-versed in the tax needs of students.
-Students, faculty members, staff, and community members are invited to drop off their paperwork at the UO’s Lillis Business Complex and come back to a prepared return ready to review and sign.
+Students, faculty members, staff, and community members are invited to attend.
+Please be prepared to stay for the entirety of your preparation.
+Follow the website link to see the required documents to bring.

 Faculty